On indicators of Hopf algebras: Preliminaries

 \subsection{Gauge invariants}

 Let $H$ be a Hopf algebra.
-An invertible element $F \in H \otimes H$ is called a {\em gauge transformation} if $(\varepsilon \otimes \id_H)(F) = 1_H = (\id_H \otimes \varepsilon)(F)$.
+An invertible element $F \in H \otimes H$ is called a {\em gauge transformation} if $(\varepsilon \otimes \id)(F) = 1 = (\id \otimes \varepsilon)(F)$.
 Given such an element $F \in H \otimes H$, we define an algebra map

 The triple $H_F = (H, \Delta_F, \varepsilon)$ is not even a bialgebra in general, but can be a quasi-Hopf algebra by defining additional structures by using $F$.
-As Drinfeld showed in \cite{MR1047964}, $\Mod{H_F}$ is equivalent to $\Mod{H}$ as $k$-linear monoidal categories.
+We denote by $X_F$ the left $H$-module $X$ regarded as a left $H_F$-module.
+Multiplying $F$ induces a canonical isomorphism $(X \otimes Y)_F \to X_F \otimes Y_F$.
+As Drinfeld showed in \cite{MR1047964}, the identity functor on $\Mod{H}$ extends to an isomorphism